 Outdoor Room You’ll Love

-- Even in triple-digit temperatures, this outdoor room stays comfortable.
+Even in triple-digit temperatures, it stays comfortable here.
 Shade trees, ceiling fans, and wisteria vines, trained on monofilament connected to the trusses, help cool the space.
 "People think that because we’re in Texas, we must die out here in the summer," says Greg.
 "But with the concrete floor, the rock walls, and the wisteria, it actually stays very pleasant, even in the heat of the day."

 "Outdoor Room You’ll Love" is from the May 2007 issue of Southern Living.